CodeWithAloha/resilienthawaii.org/README.md

 to master will just publish the public/ folder (so just make sure to build it locally before pushing)

+Steps to deploy:

+- ./scripts/update.sh
+- Look at the changes (maybe run it locally just to check it out)
+- Check in the changes, profit

 ## Building via Docker

 docker run --rm -it -v $(pwd):/src -v $(pwd)/public:/target klakegg/hugo:0.68.3-ext-alpine --theme book --minify